Housing Updates During Coronavirus

 What will the first-year experience be like in campus housing?
 What services will be available to students who live on campus?

 Campus Dining is grab-and-go only, with contactless ordering through GrubHub.
 Mail and package service is open.
-Indoor study spaces and common rooms are closed or reconfigured for social distancing.
-Visitors are not allowed in the residence halls or apartments, except for 2 people during move-in.
+Indoor study spaces and common rooms are closed.
+Visitors are not allowed in the residence halls or apartments.

 Are face coverings required in the residence halls?
 Where do they need to be worn?